 You’ve seen their commercials.
 These include Visa, MasterCard, Discover, and American Express, among others.
 Most importantly, these brands have networks that connect the issuing bank to your processor and bank.
 They also set the rates you and your customers pay for using said cards.

-You’ve probably spent most of your time researching the top credit card processing vendors, as they carry the heaviest of the load, sending the payment information you receive from customers’ cards to your bank account(s).
+You’ve probably spent most of your time researching the top vendors for credit card processing for small business, as they carry the heaviest of the load, sending the payment information you receive from customers’ cards to your bank account(s).
 They have their own set of fees, and most also help you manage the fees the card brands set as well.

 Suddenly it looks like there are a lot of cooks in the kitchen.
 And there are.
 But knowing who does what can help you address any issues or disputes down the road, should you encounter them.